ten1ser/dcnitro/README.md

    ![Bot Running in Windows CMD](https://github.com/kubaam/Discord-Giveaway-and-Nitro-Sniper-Selfbot/blob/main/assets/cmd.png)

-   *Screenshots have been added to illustrate the bot's functions and provide a better understanding of its operations.*

 ## Configuration 🔧

 The bot requires a `config.json` file in the root directory with the following fields:

-- **Token**: Your Discord user token (Note: Selfbotting is against Discord's TOS).
+- **Token**: Your Discord user token (Note: Using a selfbot is against Discord's Terms of Service).
-- **Webhook**: Webhook URL for sending notifications.
+- **Webhook**: Webhook URL to send notifications about successful snipes and wins.
-- **BotBlacklist**: A list of bot IDs to ignore.
+- **BotBlacklist**: A list of bot IDs that should be ignored when participating in giveaways.
-- **WebhookNotification**: Boolean to enable or disable webhook notifications.
+- **WebhookNotification**: Boolean value to enable or disable webhook notifications.

 Example `config.json`: